crgarcia12/containers-assembly-permissionsdemo/demo-3/Readme.md

 # Get a terminal in docker
-docker run -v /tmp3:/mnt3 -it ubuntu /bin/sh
+docker run -it -v /tmp3:/mnt3 ubuntu /bin/sh docker run -it ubuntu /bin/sh

 # Write a file from the container
 ## in docker